borablanca/orgmodeweb/README.md

     ![y](https://placehold.it/15/ffff00/000000?text=+) : currently synchronizing the file

-- **Category Filter :** You can filter by category on Agenda and Search views by clicking on category name.
 - **Text Formatting :** \*bold* /italic/ \_underline_ [[links][...]] are supported
 - **Inactive Timestamps :** Items with inactive timestamps can be shown in agenda
-- **Agenda Sorting :** Search results can be sorted by time, habit, category, priority, todo and alpha (thanks to [thenBy.js](https://github.com/Teun/thenBy.js))
+- **Agenda Sorting :** Search results can be sorted by time, habit, category, priority, todo and alpha
 - **Keyboard Shortcuts :** Similar to emacs org-mode and org-speed-commands (thanks to [jQuery Hotkeys](https://github.com/tzuryby/jquery.hotkeys))
   - **n, p, f, b, u, down, up :** move cursor on headings
   - **t :** set TODO state of the heading